 - That we are deeply concerned about the profound, adverse effects that elective abortion imposes, not just on the women, but also on the entire involved family, and on our society at large.

-President Allan Sawyer, M.D.
-Glendale, AZ; Executive Director Donna Harrison, M.D.
-Eau Claire, MI; Immediate Pas…
+President Paul Gray, M.D.
+Jackson, TN Executive Director Donna Harrison, M.D.
+Eau Claire, MI; Immediate Past President Allan Sawyer…

 In the fall of 1972, Matthew J. Bulfin, M.D., of Lauderdale-By-The-Sea, FL., received two publications sent out by the American College of Obstetric…